Mookiies/crdt-exploration-frontend/README.md

 Setup for that repo is running basic rails commands:
 `db:create + migrate` and the `rails s`.
 Backend runs on localhost:3000

+### Code tour
+The code tour lives inside the `.tours` directory.
+Currently there is only one `intro-walkthrough` tour.
+This requires that you have the codetour plugin for vscode.